(Click di image we dey top to watch video of dis lesson)

 print(f"Messages: {messages}")

-Still no sure which one to choose?
+Still dey wonder which one to pick?

 Q: I still dey confused, just give me one option

-Make we summarize key differences for a table:
+Make we summarize key differences for table:

 | Framework | Focus | Core Concepts | Use Cases |